Definition of 'array'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Energy is one of an array of imported goods set to become more expensive.
 Times, Sunday Times (2016)But the vast array of support charities is confusing.
 The Sun (2016)The lipsticks come in a wide array of flesh tones so you can wear them to the office.
 Times, Sunday Times (2016)Our team members have a wide array of motivations and personalities.
 Christianity Today (2000)The family will also enjoy an impressive array of equipment.
 Times, Sunday Times (2009)The new book includes replicas of two manuals containing a bewildering array of equipment.
 Times, Sunday Times (2014)The consumer watchdog also said borrowers were confused by the huge array of loan fees.
 The Sun (2011)We rented five rooms on the first and second floors to a wonderful array of characters.
 Times, Sunday Times (2008)They grouped themselves and ranged the battle array.
 Sources of the West: Readings in Western Civilization, Volume 1: From the Beginning to 1715 (1995)As individuals we need a wide array of services to suit all kinds of situations.
 Times, Sunday Times (2012)It makes for an impressive array of dining options.
 The Sun (2013)It also has an impressive array of online publishing ventures.
 Times, Sunday Times (2011)He works simultaneously on a huge number of projects in a bewildering array of forms.
 Times, Sunday Times (2012)Some display an array of colours in a single leaf while others move through their own distinct spectrum before they drop.
 Times, Sunday Times (2012)Under the bonnet many cars share a vast array of common parts and on the road they have some striking similarities.
 Times, Sunday Times (2006)Britain has a wonderful array of produce and it would be such a shame if they were to disappear from our tables.
 Times, Sunday Times (2011)Scale and a wider array of familiar brands can give a supplier extra bargaining clout as well as yielding useful cost savings.
 Times, Sunday Times (2006)Construction of the solar array will begin in August.
 Times, Sunday Times (2010)Madagascar has lush rainforests, beautiful beaches and a rich array of wildlife.
 Times, Sunday Times (2012)Great fun, packed with a vast array of characters you may have forgotten.
-The Sun (2015)There has been a rich array of hints in recent weeks that all is not well in China.
-Times, Sunday Times (2012)Social buying sites offer deep discounts on a huge array of services if enough people sign up to take part in the deal online.
+The Sun (2015)Social buying sites offer deep discounts on a huge array of services if enough people sign up to take part in the deal online.
 Times, Sunday Times (2010)The ship's radar array collapsed onto the bridge, killing three officers.
 Nemesis: The Battle for Japan, 194445 (2007)The energy provider sponsored a big array of solar cells that give us about 30 per cent of the power we need for our education building.
 Times, Sunday Times (2009)You'll find a huge array of cakes and pastries on offer, so forget about calorie counting.
 Cheap Eats Guide to Europe 1994 (1993)

 Trends of 'array'